centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-snmp.md

 ### SNMP Configuration

 To use this pack, the SNMP service must be properly configured on your ressource.
-Please refer to the official documentation from XXX:\
+Please refer to the official documentation of your equipement.
-* LINK

 ### Network flow